It’s a great time to take up welding. Welders have never been more affordable, safer, or easier for beginners to use.

 You’ll find helpful advice on how to avoid common mistakes (and fix them, if it’s too late), saving you time and money.

 Beyond the information in a learn-to-weld book, you’ll need a more comprehensive welding reference guide.
 Something on hand to solve your project-specific problems.

 Among many benefits, a good welding reference book will help you choose the right filler material or shielding gas.
 It can show you a unique welding technique.
-All handy for those projects that fall outside basic textbook examples.
+All are handy for those projects that fall outside basic textbook examples.

 As your world of welding expands, you’ll go to your best welding books often.
-These valuable resources will help you to fill in your knowledge gaps.
-You'll have the confidence to build on your welding skills and techniques.
+These valuable resources will help you fill in your knowledge gaps.
+You’ll have the confidence to build on your welding skills and techniques.

 Hobart Pocket Welding Guide

 Who is this welding book for?